Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	- Bit 0 when set, captures YUV
 	- Bit 1 when set, captures PCM audio
 	- Bit 2 when set, captures VBI (same as param[0]=3)
-	- Bit 3 when set, the capture destination is the decoder (same as param[0]=2)
+	- Bit 3 when set, the woke capture destination is the woke decoder (same as param[0]=2)
-	- Bit 4 when set, the capture destination is the host
+	- Bit 4 when set, the woke capture destination is the woke host

 .. note:: this parameter is only meaningful for RAW capture type.